Mender blog

 A typical OTA firmware process has the following steps:

-After any software reset the execution begins at the secondary boot-loader.
+• After any software reset, the execution begins at the secondary bootloader.

-• In this way the secondary boot-loader will be implemented for the Over the Air firmware upgrade.
+• In this way the secondary bootloader will be implemented for the over-the-air firmware upgrade.

 Security concerns and OTA firmware updates